Classical Electrodynamics

 What You'll Learn

-• • Electrostatics: fields, potentials, energy
+• • Electrostatics: fields, potentials, boundary value problems

 • • Maxwell's equations in differential and integral form